avatheman/Mathematical-Modeling/README.md

 # 🌡️ Numerical Simulation of Transient Heat Flow in a One-Dimensional Conductor
-### with Temperature-Dependent Conductivity

-> A computational study using the **Finite Difference Method (FDM)** to simulate how heat travels through a 1D rod over time — where the material's ability to conduct heat changes with temperature.
+> A computational study using the **Finite Difference Method (FDM)** to simulate how heat travels through a 1D rod over time

 ---